cloudyr/cloudyr.github.io/packages.md

 ## current cloudyr packages ##

 Here's what we're working on so far.
 Most of the packages are available in [our drat repository](../drat).
+The [Travis CI status page](https://travis-ci.org/cloudyr) can be used to check the build status of development versions (on GitHub).

 | Category | Package | Service | Available From drat | On CRAN |
 |----------|---------|---------|---------------------|---------|